 For the latest information read our weekly COVID-19 Update

 Each week we will publish a summary of the latest actions and reporting from our COVID-19 Risk Committee please click below to read our weekly update.

 Request a full copy of our COVID-19 Response

 A full copy of our COVID-19 Response is available on request.
 This paper details the governance, systems, approaches, documentation, and communication methods that have been structured to support individuals and staff locally so that the risk and impact of the pandemic can be managed accordingly.

-- Where COVID – 19 cases are suspected or confirmed, visiting arrangements must be reviewed and amended to restrict to only essential visits.
+Where COVID – 19 cases are suspected or confirmed, visiting arrangements will be reviewed and amended to restrict to only essential visits.